mypreview/woo-additional-terms/readme.txt

 5. Additional terms and condition checkbox on the WooCommerce checkout block page.

 == Changelog ==
+= 1.6.0 =
+* Added: Ability to define the status of the additional terms checkbox.
+* Added: Customization option to choose how the terms page is displayed (modal, embed, or new tab).
+* Added: Option to make the terms and conditions checkbox skippable.
+* Added: Recording the acceptance of the additional terms in the order notes.
+* Improved: Optimized the underlying code structure for better performance and maintainability.

 = 1.5.2 =
 * Compatibility with WordPress 6.2
 * Compatibility with WooCommerce 7.5